Harini-vk/Eye-Disease-Prediction/README.md

-# Explainable Eye Disease Detection System
+# Eye Disease Detection System

 A Deep Learning–based system for automated detection of eye diseases from retinal fundus images using Convolutional Neural Networks (CNNs) with explainability support (Grad‑CAM).